MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 This will go in-depth about how to use Apollo for managing the client state of your Falcon application with Apollo.

-If youre unfamiliar with GraphQL queries it is recommended to check out [this guide](https://graphql.org/learn/queries/).
+If you're unfamiliar with GraphQL queries it is recommended to check out [this guide](https://graphql.org/learn/queries/).

 ### Fetching data (Query component)